Taranaki regional profiles

 GDP per capita

-Taranaki has the highest GDP per capita in New Zealand.
+Taranaki has the third highest GDP per capita in New Zealand.

 Source: Stats NZ